bonellilab/SummArIzeR/README.md

 ## Features

 - Perform enrichment analysis using `enrichR`.
-- Allows analysis of multiple conditions
+- Allows analysis of multiple conditions and seperate analysis of up-and downregulated genes.
-- Analyze up- and down-regulated genes separately.
 - Filter terms by p-value and gene thresholds.
-- Calculates similarities of results terms based on included genes
+- Calculate similarities of results terms based on included genes.
-- Clusters terms using random walk algorithm
+- Cluster terms using random walk algorithm.
 - Generates a prompt for a LLM to summarized cluster annotations
 - Allows easy heatmap visualization